Marcel Tremblay (Quebec City politician)

-Marcel R. Tremblay (born 30 March 1943) is a former Progressive Conservative member of the House of Commons of Canada.
+Marcel R. Tremblay (30 March 1943–21 April 2021) is a former Progressive Conservative member of the House of Commons of Canada.
 Born in L'Ange-Gardien, Quebec, he was an accountant and business consultant by career.

 He represented the Quebec riding of Quebec East where he was first elected in the 1984 federal election and re-elected in 1988, therefore becoming a member in the 33rd and 34th Canadian Parliaments.

 Tremblay left federal politics after he was defeated in the 1993 federal election by Jean-Paul Marchand of the Bloc Québécois.